freehuntx/gpn-mazing/PROTOCOL.md

 **Example:** `chat|I am so cool`

 ### win
-The win packet is sent by the server to inform the client he won.
+The win packet is sent by the server to inform the client they won.

 **Name:** win
 **Sender:** Server